MicrosoftDocs/visualstudio-docs/docs/ide/reference/accessibility-tips-and-tricks.md

 ::: moniker-end

 Visual Studio has built-in accessibility features that are compatible with screen readers and other assistive technologies.
-This topic lists several keyboard shortcuts that you can use, and it includes information about how to use high-contrast themes to improve visibility.
+This topic lists several useful keyboard shortcuts.
+It also includes information about how to use high-contrast themes to improve visibility.
 As well, it shows you how to use annotations to reveal useful information about your code, and how to set sound cues for build and breakpoint events.

 > [!NOTE]
 > This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Accessibility for Visual Studio for Mac](/visualstudio/mac/accessibility).